Pratt-Zan/Web-Source-Dataset/README.md

 ## Error Handling

-The crawler includes basic handling for common runtime issues:
+The code includes basic handling for common runtime issues:

 * **Download-triggered pages**
   Skipped when navigation results in file downloads rather than HTML content